-In a recent case, the Massachusetts Appeals Court discussed open adoption agreements, specifically the enforcement of clauses in those agreements which were at the sole discretion of the adoptive parents.
+In a recent case, of interest to adoption attorneys and parties alike, the Massachusetts Appeals Court discussed open adoption agreements, specifically the enforcement of clauses in those agreements which were at the sole discretion of the adoptive parents.

 In the case at hand, the adoptive parents adopted two children who were both born to the biological parents.
 The first child was born in 2008 and placed with the adoptive parents at age thirteen months.
-She had diagnoses of fetal alcohol syndrome, neurosensory hearing loss, and anxiety.
+As family law lawyers, it’s not uncommon to see substance abuse and mental health issues transcend from biological parents to adoptive children.
+This particular adoptive child had diagnoses of fetal alcohol syndrome, neurosensory hearing loss, and anxiety.
 The second child, her sister, was born in 2012 with neonatal abstinence syndrome; she was placed in the adoptive parents’ care immediately after her discharge from intensive care.

 The parties opted for an open adoption, putting in place open adoption agreements for each child, executed by the biological parents and adoptive parents.
 The biological parents were allowed visitation with the children.